-Sea and/or swell conditions at the intended operating area and the route to/from same.

-Wind speed, direction and trend i.e. rising, steady or falling.

-State of tide and trend.

-Information offered by latest weather forecast and other vessels in the area.

-Type of tug, propulsion method, towing from winch or hook and location of winch/hook.

-Proposed method of towing, including likelihood of shock-load to towing gear.

-Movement of other vessels in the area.

-Navigational characteristics of the particular area of the river/port including the use of information from Vessel Traffic Services (VTS).

-Contingency plan should weather deteriorate before/after the tow has commenced and/or if the tug has to disengage at any stage of the operation.
-This could include after careful consideration, but not only be limited to, one or more of the following:

-Tugs do not make fast and remain on station to assist the vessel to a position of safety.

-Tugs are let go and remain on station to assist the vessel to a position of safety.
-Tugs are let go to assist in a pushing mode.

-If there is likelihood that the weather conditions may pose a significant threat to the Tug Crew/Tug/Towing Gear, the Tug Master should immediately inform the Pilot/Master of any concerns that he may have.
+- Sea and/or swell conditions at the intended operating area and the route to/from same. - Wind speed, direction and trend i.e. rising, steady or falling. - State of tide and trend. - Information offered by latest weather forecast and other vessels in the area. - Type of tug, propulsion method, towing from winch or hook and location of winch/hook. - Proposed method of towing, including likelihood of shock-load to towing gear. - Movement of other vessels in the area. - Navigational characteristics of the particular area of the river/port including the use of information from Vessel Traffic Services (VTS). - Contingency plan should weather deteriorate before/after the tow has commenced and/or if the tug has to disengage at any stage of the operation.
+This could include after careful consideration, but not only be limited to, one or more of the following: - Tugs do not make fast and remain on station to assist the vessel to a position of safety. - Tugs are let go and remain on station to assist the vessel to a position of safety. - Tugs are let go to assist in a pushing mode. - The impact of adverse condition on safe speeds for connecting/disconnecting and assisting operations. - If there is likelihood that the weather conditions may pose a significant threat to the Tug Crew/Tug/Towing Gear, the Tug Master should immediately inform the Pilot/Master of any concerns that he may have.
 The Pilot and Tug Master should take immediate action to ensure the safety of the assisted vessel/tug/tug crew and, if necessary, the operation aborted as soon as it is safe to do so.

+FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 21_07 CHM February 2013 Towage Guidelines Date Revised Revised By Review Due April 2025 MMT April 2028

-The agreed course of action should be fully communicated to FTNS.
-Then the tug is proceeding to a job in poor weather conditions, the Tug Master is to make a pro-active report to discuss the weather conditions with FTNS, the Pilot and, if necessary, the vessel with which they are rendezvousing.
+- The agreed course of action should be fully communicated to FTNS. - Then the tug is proceeding to a job in poor weather conditions, the Tug Master is to make a pro-active report to discuss the weather conditions with FTNS, the Pilot and, if necessary, the vessel with which they are rendezvousing.